wangyangwang/android-assets-mover/README.md

 # android-assets-mover

+Note:
+all path are hard coded, only applies to my file structure so i am building the new version with interface that allow you to choose directory that contains the original files and directory that you want to move the files into...

 this is a tool i wrote for preparing mobile design assets ( android platform ) in android development, we usually have assets folders like